 We saw the museum in about 3 hours, the good thing is that there’s where to sit.
 The price of the ticket is €15,00.
 I don’t know if for you it will be worth visiting it.
 I like art and in every city, I try to visit at least one art museum.

 Even though I did not live the experience, I can not stop mentioning it.
 I’d have liked it but the truth, my budget did not allow me.
 The ride costs €80.00 for half an hour.
-It’s possible to bargain, depending on the time of day and the season.
+It’s possible to haggle, depending on the time of day and the season.
 If you are up to 6 people, it’s more convenient since the price is per gondola, not per person.
 In this site, you can find more information and tips for your gondola ride.

 Changing our hotel

 We had to change hotels because we decided to stay one more night and there was no availability where we were staying.
 We found a hotel called Casa Caburlotto very close to our previous hotel.
 It’s a little complicated to walk in Venice with suitcases, due to the stairs, bridges and narrow streets but we finally arrived at our new accommodation.
 The staff is friendly and they also included a buffet breakfast.
+We were very comfortable.

 Third day: Shopping or Murano and Burano.